-To give you a rough break down of the role, let’s take a look at some of the primary responsibilities a skilled dispatcher will undertake:
+To give you a rough breakdown of the role, let’s take a look at some of the primary responsibilities a skilled dispatcher will undertake:

-Upholding effective communication with each of these groups is likely to present some challenges when doing so remotely, so you will need to be highly skilled in communicating effectively and handling any issues quickly and appropriately.
+Upholding effective communication with each of these groups will likely present some challenges when doing so remotely, so you’ll need to be highly skilled in communicating effectively and handling any issues quickly and appropriately.